ilanschnell/bitarray/README.rst

 ``serialize(bitarray, /)`` -> bytes
    Return a serialized representation of the bitarray, which may be passed to ``deserialize()``.
-It efficiently represents the bitarray object (including its endianness) and is guaranteed not to change in future releases.
+It efficiently represents the bitarray object (including its bit-endianness) and is guaranteed not to change in future releases.

    See also: `Bitarray representations <https://github.com/ilanschnell/bitarray/blob/master/doc/represent.rst>`__